 The two choices are the Boston Marathon Treadmill 3.0 and the Boston Marathon Treadmill 4.0.
 The 4.0 has SpeedRing technology, which is hands-free speed control that works with Bluetooth.

 Most of us don’t need a Marathon treadmill.
-The ProForm Performance Series caters to people seeking much more affordable treadmills.
-Each machine in this series has a SpaceSaver design: It can be folded vertically to free up floor space. iPod ports, workout fans and grip heart rate monitors are included too.
+The ProForm Sport Series caters to people seeking more affordable equipment.
+All of the decks are 60″ long, but each has a SpaceSaver design: It can be folded vertically to free up floor space.

 The Power 1495 leads the Power Series.
 It has an incline and decline, a 10″ touchscreen, 34 built-in workouts and wireless heart rate monitoring.
 The parts warranty is for five years.
 Priced under $1500, this is one of the best ProForm values for the typical home treadmill shopper.